stuartleaver/az203-certification-learning/CosmosDB/CosmosDB.Optimisation/README.md

-# Azure Cosmon DB Optimisation
+# Azure Cosmos DB Optimisation

 An example of how increasing and decreasing the RU's of a container can affect the speed at which your application can create documents.